shaggy (adjective) /ˈʃægi/ LISTEN

 Shaggy is the name of a Jamaican singer and you can hear him singing his hit “Boombastic” here:

 Shaggy is also the name of a character in the 1970s cartoon Scooby Doo (it’s actually his nickname, his full name is Norville Roberts).
-He is a tall, skinny slacker with shaggy hair and a beard, who is always hungry.
-He’s known for being a coward, but he somehow always manages to help catch the bad guys, just like he does here:
+He is a tall, skinny slacker who is always hungry, with shaggy hair and a beard.
+He’s known for being a coward, but he somehow always manages to help catch the bad guys.
+Watch his best moments here:

 Did you know?